Karol-Regula/login/README.md

 # login
-Basic login template using flask with a hard-coded password.
+Basic login / register template that uses a session to track logins and hashes passwords for additional security.